shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Good.”

 Ersatzica got to work drawing up the schematics, starting with the terrain for the two build sites.
-She finished the first one pretty quickly.
-She basically just added four sticks, one on each corner, that would prop it up to keep it from tipping over in the squishy dirt.
+She finished the first one quickly.
+She just added four sticks, one on each corner, which would prop it up to keep it from tipping over in the squishy dirt.
 Basically, using Wryonin’s ground spears but for a different purpose.

 The second one was harder.
 She started by erasing the trees and working with the ground below.
 She hadn’t been able to get a good read on the stableness of the ground, so she just assumed it was about the same.
 She copied the design from the first one over to the second one, adjusting the length of the stabilizing beams as necessary.